A Certain Magical Index: Video games

 A 3D fighting game titled A Certain Magical Index was developed by Shade for the PlayStation Portable (PSP) and published by ASCII Media Works on January 27, 2011.
 Heroz developed a social card game for Mobage titled A Certain Magical Index: Struggle Battle, which was published by ASCII Media Works on December 25, 2012.
-The game was updated to A Certain Magical Index: Struggle Battle II, but was later announced the end of its service on March 30, 2018.
+The game was updated to A Certain Magical Index: Struggle Battle II, but was later announced at the end of its service on March 30, 2018.

-Guyzware and Namco Bandai Games announced on June 8, 2012, a collaboration project for a game adaptation of the series, which revealed to be a crossover visual novel game for PSP between A Certain Magical Index and A Certain Scientific Railgun franchises titled A Certain Magical and Scientific Ensemble.
+Guyzware and Namco Bandai Games announced on June 8, 2012, a collaboration project for a game adaptation of the series, which was revealed to be a crossover visual novel game for PSP between A Certain Magical Index and A Certain Scientific Railgun franchises titled A Certain Magical and Scientific Ensemble.
 The game was released on February 21, 2013.
 Heroz also developed an action puzzle game titled A Certain Magical and Scientific Puzzdex, which was published by ASCII Media Works in 2014.
 NetEase Games developed a massively multiplayer online role-playing game based on the series with supervision from Kadokawa Corporation, titled A Certain Magical Index: Genuine Mobile Game, which was released to the Chinese market in 2017.

 On January 4, 2019, Square Enix released a teaser trailer that announced their game titled A Certain Magical Index: Imaginary Fest, which was released on July 4.
 Fuji Shoji, a Japanese company known for their pachinko and pachislot products, released a teaser trailer on August 24, 2020, for the series' pachinko, which was later launched in November.
 Sun Electronics adapted it into a mobile game and launched it on December 17, 2020.